-Sampling paint colours the traditional way is hard.
-Even if you’re LOOKING at the perfect paint colour for your walls, cabinets or trims, you might not KNOW it because you aren’t looking at it the right way.
+Sampling paint colors the traditional way is hard.
+Even if you’re LOOKING at the perfect paint color for your walls, cabinets, or trims, you might not KNOW it because you aren’t looking at it the right way.

 So what IS the right way to sample paint?
 Let’s find out!